A variety of employers value the scientific, analytical and problem-solving skills developed by microbiology graduates

-A microbiology degree gives you a variety of subject-specific skills, which include the ability to:
+Studying microbiology helps you to develop a variety of subject-specific skills.
+These include the ability to:

 - apply scientific thought, rationales and approaches.

-- teamwork skills and the ability to work on your own initiative;
+- teamwork and the ability to work on your own initiative

 - the ability to evaluate your own performance and that of others.